Bi-accessible and bipresentable 2-categories: Bi-accessible and bipresentable 2-categories

-Before relating our theory of accessibility to the theory of flatness, as will be done in the next section, we would like to describe some basic operations on finitely bipresentables categories, in particular, the notion of \emph{category of diagrams}.
+Before relating our theory of accessibility to the theory of flatness, as will be done in the next section, we would like to describe a basic operations on finitely bipresentables categories, namely the notion of \emph{category of arrows}.
 First, recall that the \emph{pseudoarrow 2-category} of a 2-category $\mathcal{B}$ is the 2-category of pseudofunctors $ \ps[2,\mathcal{B}]$, which is moreover equipped with a canonical 2-cell

 where $ \lambda$ is a pseudonatural transformation whose component at \begin{itemize} \item an arrow $ f $ is the 1-cell $ \lambda_f= f : \dom (f) \rightarrow \cod(f)$ \item a pseudosquare $ (u, u', \alpha) : f_1 \rightarrow f_2$ is the invertible 2-cell $ \lambda_{(u,u',\alpha)} = \alpha $ \item a morphism of pseudosquares $ (\phi, \phi') : (u_1, u'_1, \alpha_1) \Rightarrow (u_2, u'_2, \alpha_2)$ is the equality of 2-cells $ \alpha_2 f_2*\phi = \phi'*f_1 \alpha_1$. \end{itemize}